storecore-zz/test.storecore.io/content/blog/this-is-the-first-blog-item.md

 5. Glance at your browser window to see changes.
 6. Return to step 4.

-I’ll throw in one more opinion: never work on a theme on a live site.
+I'll throw in one more opinion: never work on a theme on a live site.
 Always work on a copy of your site.
 Make changes to your theme, test them, then copy them up to your site.
 For added safety, use a tool like Git to keep a revision history of your content and your theme.
 Believe me when I say that it is too easy to lose both your mind and your changes.

 Check the main Hugo site for information on using Git with Hugo.

-### Purge the public/ Directory
+## Purge the public/ Directory

-When generating the site, Hugo will create new files and update existing ones in the ```public/``` directory.
+When generating the site, Hugo will create new files and update existing ones in the `public/` directory.
 It will not delete files that are no longer used.
 For example, files that were created in the wrong directory or with the wrong title will remain.
 If you leave them, you might get confused by them later.
 I recommend cleaning out your site prior to generating it.

 Note: If you're building on an SSD, you should ignore this.
 Churning on a SSD can be costly.

-### Hugo's Watch Option
+## Hugo's Watch Option

 Hugo's "`--watch`" option will monitor the content/ and your theme directories for changes and rebuild the site automatically.

-### Live Reload
+## Live Reload

 Hugo's built in web server supports live reload.
 As pages are saved on the server, the browser is told to refresh the page.
 Usually, this happens faster than you can say, "Wow, that's totally amazing."

-### Development Commands
+## Development Commands

 Use the following commands as the basis for your workflow.